PaddlePaddle/PaConvert/README_EN.md

 -e, --exc_patterns   Optional, Regular expressions will not be converted when matching files or directories.
 Multiple expressions should be separated by commas.
 Default not excluded.
 --log_dir            Optional, and the path to print the log will be directly printed on the terminal by default.
 --log_level          Optional, printing log level, supports "Warning", "INFO", "DEBUG", default is "INFO".
+--show_all_api       Optional, displaying all APIs that should be converted. default not displayed.
---show_unsupport     Optional, displaying APIs that currently do not support conversion automatically. default not displayed.
+--show_unsupport_api Optional, displaying APIs that currently do not support conversion automatically. default not displayed.
 --run_check          Optional, and the tool is used for installation and self checking during operation.
 --no_format          Optional, and does not format the converted code.
 When using this option, the converted Paddle code will not undergo code style optimization.
 ```